zohra1997/Java-Apps/README.md

  tweet object in JSON format.
  Arguments:

- - Tweet Id should contain only numbers.
+&gt; Tweet Id should contain only numbers.

 </code></pre>
 <pre><code>To delete a Tweet: delete Tweet-Id